 She is one of the pioneers of the five-dimensional STEAM (Science, Technology, Engineering, Arts, Mathematics) approach to education and research, in addition to new multidisciplinary lines of study, innovation and entrepreneurship, and the Maker Movement through FabLabs.

 In the global arena, she is a member of European Engineering Deans Council – EEDC.
 She is a consultant and expert reviewer for the European Commission (EC) on Science and Technology.
 She sits as elected member on the Board of Directors of the European Society for Engineering Education (Societe Europeenne pour la Formation des Ingenieurs – SEFI) and on the Executive Committee of the Global Engineering Deans Council – GEDC.
-Nationally, she is an honorary member of the board of Beyaz Nokta Gelisim Foundation and a member of the advisory board of KAGİDER (Women Entrepreneurs Association of Turkey).
+Nationally, she is an honorary member of the board of Beyaz Nokta Gelisim Foundation and a member of the executive board of KAGİDER (Foundation for Women Entrepreneurship).

 Cem Güneri has been a faculty member at the Faculty of Engineering and Natural Sciences of Sabancı University since 2001.